About Your Personality Report

 Agreeableness is obviously advantageous for attaining and maintaining popularity.
 Agreeable people are better liked than disagreeable people.
 On the other hand, agreeableness is not useful in situations that require tough or absolute objective decisions.
 Disagreeable people can make excellent scientists, critics, or soldiers.

-Your average score on agreeableness was 2.7, which is considered low.
-It is in approximately the 3rd percentile for males between 18 and 25 years old.
+Your average score on Agreeableness was 3.2 out of 6, which is considered low.
+It is in approximately the 11th percentile for males between 18 and 25 years old.

-Your score on Agreeableness is low, indicating less concern with others' needs Than with your own.
+Your low score on Agreeableness suggests less concern with others' needs than with your own.
 People see you as tough, critical, and uncompromising.

 Conscientiousness concerns the way in which we control, regulate, and direct our impulses.
 Impulses are not inherently bad; occasionally time constraints require a snap decision, and acting on our first impulse can be an effective response.
 Also, in times of play rather than work, acting spontaneously and impulsively can be fun.
 Impulsive individuals can be seen by others as colorful, fun-to-be-with, and zany.